gatsbyjs/homepage-starters/plugins/drupal-plugin/README.md

 1. Add the environment variables from your `.env.production` file to Gatsby Cloud during setup
 1. Click **Build site** and your site should start building

+For a more detailed walkthrough, see the tutorial on how to [build your site with Gatsby Cloud][tutorial].

 [gatsby cloud dashboard]: https://gatsbyjs.com/dashboard
 [tutorial]: https://www.gatsbyjs.com/docs/tutorial/part-1/#build-your-site-with-gatsby-cloud